sminnee/git-tools/README.md

  * `git pull-all`: Pulls all branches from their remotes, whether you have them currently checked out or now.
  * `git feature list-unmerged`: List remote branches that haven't yet been merged back to origin/master.
+ * `git feature list-merged`: List remote branches that have been fully merged back to origin/master.

 ## Installation